The Ultimate Guide to Shared Driveways

 As a potential buyer, it is the job of you and your real estate agent to verify what, if any, rules exist concerning the shared driveway.
 Once you know the current situation, you can determine if it is something you can live with.

-Equally important, your agent should be able to explain these rules to you in plain language so you understand exactly what you are getting into.
+Equally important, your agent should be able to explain these rules to you in plain language, so you understand precisely what you are getting into.

 What If There Are No Rules?

 Do not be surprised if there are no rules surrounding the driveway, or if your neighbors have no idea about any written rules.
 If you discover that there are no legally binding rules, it would be best for you to request that the seller obtain a written agreement from all parties before buying the house.

 Consider talking to a lawyer to ensure that the agreement is sound and protects you before making the purchase.
 You may also want to consider having language drafted that puts language into the deed that will survive the closing.